 Like a running shoe, a hiking boot is made up of a variety of materials which will impact the weight, breathability, durability and the water resistance of it.
 The hiking boot upper (the piece of material that is either sewn or glued to the midsole of the boot) can come in multiple different materials which are listed below.

 - Split-grain leather will be commonly used for lightweight and breathable shoes and will often be paired with nylon or nylon mesh to enhance the lightweight and breathable qualities.
 Although usually more cost-friendly, split-grain leather is not as resistant to water and abrasion like full-grain leather is.
 For this, some split-grain leather boots will be equipped with waterproof liners to make up for the lack of water resistance.
-If you are interested in a boot made with split-grain leather you can check out the Lowa Vantage GTX Mid.

 - Nubuck leather is the same material as full-grain leather except that it has been buffed to give the appearance of suede.
 Like full-grain leather, nubuck leather will also be water and abrasion resistant but unlike full-grain leather, it will also be slightly flexible.
-If you are looking for a nubuck leather hiking boot you can check out the Hanwag Alta Bunion Light Trekking boot.

-- Hiking boots that are labeled as waterproof will most often be manufactured with a waterproof membrane such as Gore-Tex or eVent which is commonly used for other outdoor gear like jackets.
+- Hiking boots that are labeled as waterproof will most often be manufactured with a waterproof membrane such as Gore-Tex which is also commonly used for other outdoor gear like jackets.
 The Salomon X ALP MTN GTX hiking boot and the Lowa Z-6N GTX boot are both labeled as Gore-Tex boots and are made with a waxed nubuck leather upper.

 - Some mountaineering boots that are meant for use in colder climates like hiking on snow and glaciers are equipped with synthetic insulation.
 These boots are made to keep your feet warm so your day in the mountains isn’t cut short because your feet are cold.